webeweb/bootstrap-bundle/README.md

 Integrate Bootstrap theme with Symfony 2 and more.

-> IMPORTANT NOTICE: This package is still under development.
-Any changes will be
-> done without prior notice to consumers of this package.
-Of course this code
-> will become stable at a certain point, but for now, use at your own risk.

 `bootstrap-bundle` eases the use of Bootstrap to display components in your Symfony application by providing Twig extensions and PHP objects to do the heavy lifting.
 The bundle include the excellent framework [Bootstrap](https://getbootstrap.com/)